The mission of NavajoYES is to promote community wellness, lifelong fitness and youth empowerment in communities across the Dine' Nation.

 We partner with local schools, churches and organizations in implementing and supporting a litany of activities and projects for youth and families across the Navajo Nation.
 These community activities include Red Ribbon Week, literacy events, community runs, book drives, elder projects, cross country races, tournaments, sports contests, food drives, service projects and more.
 We love to be involved in positive, community-based projects, so please contact us if we can play a role in your community.

-Some past accomplishments: The organization has been involved with a lively mix of other commnunity projects across the reservation.
+Some past accomplishments: The organization has been involved with a lively mix of other commnunity projects across the reservation over the past 20-plus years.
 NavajoYES' involvement in a Writer's Project has led to reservation visits by such renown authors as Sherman Alexie and student presentations at the Nothern Arizona Book Festival.
 NavajoYES has also sponsored a martial arts program in Black Mesa and a boxing club in Kayenta.
-Our Tour de Rez Treks' project initiated the Cove Classic mountain bike event in 1996.
+Our Tour de Rez Treks' project initiated the Cove Classic mountain bike race and the 2-day Paradise Loop Ride evenin in 1995.
 NavajoYES also operated the Rainbow Sky Ropes Challenge for seven years before handing the day-to-day operations over to the local Kayenta school district in 2003.
 NavajoYES teamed with the IHS to operate the Tall Mountain Wilderness Camp, while a new partnership with the IHS was formed in 2003 in running the summertime Adventures in Medicine program for high school students interested in medical professions.
 Music Programs as diverse as varied as flutist R. Carlos Nakai, world beat group Burning Sky, reggae artist Walt Richardson, Dine' guitarist Clarence Clearwater and Navajo folk singer Vincent Craig have all performed under the NavajoYES banner over the past 15 years.
-Lynn Lynton and NavajoYES speahheadeded the production of the 1999 'Voices of the People' C.D. and in 2000-01, NavajoYES sponsored a reservation-wide Blackfire tour.
+Lynn Lynton and NavajoYES speahheadeded the production of the 1999 'Voices of the People' C.D. and in 2000-01, NavajoYES sponsored a reservation-wide tour of the native rock trio, Blackfire.